FAQ in Domestic Violence Cases

 Your Tampa criminal defense attorney needs to carefully investigate any evidence to show inconsistencies in the alleged victim’s version of events.

 Additionally, in any self-defense case the past difficulties of the parties, especially any prior incidents where the alleged victim attacked the defendant may be admissible to show the reason why the defendant reacted the way he did on the date of the arrest.
 Your attorney will need to investigate past incidents of violence between you and the alleged victim to prove the alleged victim’s motive for making a false or exaggerated accusation.

-Even a misdemeanor charge in of domestic battery (touch or strike) is a first degree misdemeanor punishable by up to 12 months in jail.
+Even a misdemeanor charge for domestic battery (touch or strike) is a first-degree misdemeanor punishable by up to 12 months in jail.
 Although for a first offense without any injury, the courts are most often inclined to impose a twelve (12) month probationary sentence with a special condition that the defendant complete the “Batterer’s Intervention Program.”

 The batterer’ intervention program may be in addition to other conditions such as jail time, probation, restitution, court costs and a fine.
 Furthermore, under federal and state law it is illegal for the defendant to possess a firearm after a conviction for domestic battery or while subject to a domestic violence injunction.